 - Proof of Work.
 Miners solve complex math puzzles to create a block.
 Miners who finish the block creation process are rewarded in cryptocurrency.

 - Proof of Stake.
 Miners work together to create each block, with a random miner receiving the reward.
-Miners must prove they own a sizeable stake in the currency they are mining.
+Miners must prove they own a sizable stake in the currency they are mining.

 - Delegated Proof of Stake.
 This measure is similar to proof of stake, but, after staking their crypto coins, users vote for specific miners who create blocks and get the reward.